 The First National Bank Of Omaha is the largest privately held bank in the United States, with over $17 Billion in assets.
 Many people still haven’t heard of them.

 If you become a First National Bank Of Omaha customer, you get access to your FICO Score 8.
-As we discussed above, this is the score that is currently being used by most lenders and will probably match the same score a lender uses.
+This is the score that is currently being used by most lenders and will probably match the same score a lender uses.

 To get your score, you can either log into your online account or access from the mobile app.